Estádio Augusto Bauer

-Estádio Augusto Bauer is a football stadium located in Brusque city, Santa Catarina state, Brazil.
-It's the house of Clube Atlético Carlos Renaux and also the Brusque Futebol Clube.
-The stadium has a maximum capacity of 5,000 people and was built in 1931.
+Estádio Augusto Bauer, also known as the Arena Simon for sponsorship reasons, is a football stadium located in Brusque city, Santa Catarina state, Brazil.
+It is the home of Clube Atlético Carlos Renaux, which rents the stadium to Brusque Futebol Clube so they can also play there.
+The stadium has a maximum capacity of 6,000 people and was built in 1931.

 History

 The stadium was inaugurated on 7 June 1931, when Marcílio Dias beat Carlos Renaux 1-0.
 The stadium was expanded between the 1950s and 1960, with the inclusion of new bleachers, a bigger football field, an embankment and floodlights.

+In the 1980s, new stands were built.
+In 1984, a major flood struck the city of Brusque, destroying a large part of the stadium.
+After a period of recovery, it was used again.
+In 2012 it underwent another remodeling, with new fencing, seats, restrooms and other improvements.
+In 2024 it was completely renovated, gaining a roof over the back stands, synthetic turf, new lighting, new locker rooms, restrooms, restaurants and much more.